SasankYadati/SasankYadati.github.io/_posts/2024-03-29-Transformers-From-Scratch.md

 ## Transformers
 <b>Transformers</b> model sequences.
 They have had tremendous success, especially in modelling language.
 Given a sequence they predict the next <b>token</b> in the sequence.
 We sample incrementally to further generate more of the sequence.

 The task of the transformer is to predict the next token in the sequnce.
-We will call these predictions <b>logits</b>.
+We will call these predictions <b>logits</b> and each logit is a vector where each entry corresponds to a unique token in the <b>vocabulary</b>.

 ![Input and Output in Transformer](tf-01.jpg)